Tips to Help Cats & Dogs with Separation Anxiety

 “Many pet owners understand the importance of physical exercise for their pets, but mental exercise is just as important.
 The more we can do to keep our pets’ minds active, the better,” explains Dr. McGowan.

 “Keep in mind that our pets are great at reading our emotions and feed off our energy and body language,” says Dr. McGowan.
 “So, it is important to stay calm and confident around goodbyes with your pet.”

 If you struggle with this, try saying goodbye with lots of petting and praise as much as 10 to 20 minutes before you leave.
 Then, when the time comes to leave, you can go without feeling bad, because you’ve already said goodbye.

 Following these tips can ease your cat’s or dog’s separation anxiety symptoms and make them feel more comfortable being home alone.
-For more pet care tips from Purina’s pet experts, visit our Pet Expertise page.
+Get more training tips from our experts on our Pet Expertise page.